mougiakouel/QGIS-Training-Manual/introduction/preparation.rst

 |basic| |FA| Prepare a map
 -------------------------------------------------------------------------------

-With QGIS open, look for the following button:
+With QGIS open, look for the :guilabel:`Add Vector Layer` button:

 .. image:: ../_static/interface/002.png